chrishyland/chrishyland.github.io/_pages/research.md

 We develop a continuous-time model in which demographic aging alters the composition of income used to finance consumption, raising consumption volatility and the market price of risk.
 The mechanism provides a demographic explanation for secular movements in risk premia and the risk-free rate.

 ---

-### Pricing the Left Tail: Downside Consumption Risk and the Equity Premium

-<em>with Niklas Schmitz </em>

-We propose a novel approach to flexibly estimate the conditional distribution of aggregate consumption growth.
-We document that Kelly skewness of consumption growth is priced in the cross-section and time series of equity returns.

----
 ### Financial Stability Implications of Central Bank Digital Currencies: A Solution in Search of a Problem?